 A magical place, just 1½ hours from Athens.
 The most impressive towns are Steni Dirfis and Stropones.
 Enjoy rare natural beauty, gushing water, a mouth-watering choice of food and a wealth of outdoor activities

 You’ll be greeted by a headless Hermaic stele found at the Venetian fort.
 In the forecourt, you’ll find column capitals, funerary steles and larger-than-life statues from the Roman era.

-Among the beautiful old buildings, you’ll find in Chalkida are the Red House, built-in 1884; the House of Statues, constructed by the Euboean Studies Company in 1891; the Town Hall, a mixture of baroque and Italian eclecticism; the Kriezoti mansion and the Karakostas manor.
+Among the beautiful old buildings you’ll find in Chalkida are the Red House, built-in 1884; the House of Statues, constructed by the Euboean Studies Company in 1891; the Town Hall, a mixture of baroque and Italian eclecticism; and the Kriezoti mansion and Karakostas manor.